raako71/hypa.space/README.md

 Show images on product page.

 17 Apr:
-Create breadcrums with dropdowns dynamiacally on product page.
+Show category dropdowns dynamiacally on product page.

 10 Feb:
 Load categories from user doc and merge with global categories.